ttkb-oss/dedup/README.md

 # EXAMPLES

-Find all duplicates and display which files would be replaced by clones along with the estimated space that would be saved.
+Find all duplicates and display which files would be replaced by clones along with the estimated space that would be saved:

 	$ dedup -n